brianhillsley/MoveMe/README.txt

 I actually redid the whole application due to a file system messup.
 I saw redoing both part 1 and part 2 of this project as extra review.
 So being patient and redoing the application was the hard part.
 For that reason the time spent on Project 1 has been increased to reflect redoing that part to include some of the extra features.

+Additionally, CocoaPods, the dependency manager, continues to give me a hard time as I need to reinstall it on every reboot, which I have done 3 times.
+Something to do with permissions and security of OS El Capitan and Ruby Gems made it so I had to try several ways to install cocoapods.

 ## License

 Copyright 2016 Brian Hillsley (as a part of Code Path University)